freifunk-saar/ff-node-monitor/README.md

     and fix whatever issue has come up.

 10. To expose the service on the internet, set up a reverse proxy in your main web server.
-Here's how that could look like for `nginx` (this is a snippet of the site configuration), using the `node-monitor` subdirectory:

-    10.1. edit your config file for your domain, e.g. `/etc/nginx/sites-enabled/ff-alpha-centauri.conf`
+If you are not already running a web server, `nginx` is a good choice.
+You will have to edit your site configuration, usually located at `/etc/nginx/sites-enabled/default`.
+Here's the necessary snippet, mounting the node monitor in the `node-monitor` subdirectory:

     ```
     location /node-monitor/ {